 7 Ways to Reduce Morning Sickness

 Most women consider morning sickness the worst thing about being pregnant.
 Morning sickness affects more than 50 percent of all American women.
 The female body’s increase in estrogen during the first trimester causes women to experience nausea, vomiting, and sensitivity to certain odors.
-If you suffer from morning sickness, make an appointment with Women’s Care Florida today.
+If you suffer from morning sickness, make an appointment with Women’s Care today.
 In the meantime, check out these seven effective ways to get morning sickness relief, and sail through your first trimester in comfort and good health.

 1. Wear loose, comfortable clothing

 Tight, restrictive clothing puts excess pressure on your abdominal region.
 This can worsen morning sickness symptoms.
 Stick to wearing the loosest, comfortable clothing you own so you can take deep, relaxing breaths when needed to reduce nausea.